Cabin

 Waynesboro

 Located in Waynesboro, this cabin is in a rural area and on the waterfront.
-Renfrew Museum and Park and Monterey Pass Battlefield Museum are cultural highlights, and travellers looking to shop may want to visit Pennsylvania Dutch Market and Hagerstown Premium Outlets.
-Discovery Station at Hagerstown Inc. and Greencastle Coffee Roasters are also worth visiting.
+Renfrew Museum and Park and Catoctin Furnace are local landmarks, and some of the area's attractions include Discovery Station at Hagerstown Inc. and Greencastle Coffee Roasters.
+Hagerstown Roundhouse Museum and Thurmont Park are also worth visiting.
 Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Waynesboro, PA